marcglasberg/fast_immutable_collections/README.md

 for (int value in ilist) print(value);
 ```

-`IList` methods always return a new `IList`, instead of modifying the original one.
+`IList` methods to add and remove items return a new `IList`, instead of modifying the original one.
 For example:

 ```
 var ilist1 = [1, 2].lock;